| Title: | Stan Models for Item Response Theory |

 argument.

-Model | File |
+| Model | File |

-Rasch | rasch_latent_reg.stan |
+| Rasch | rasch_latent_reg.stan |

-Partial credit | pcm_latent_reg.stan |
+| Partial credit | pcm_latent_reg.stan |

-Rating Scale | rsm_latent_reg.stan |
+| Rating Scale | rsm_latent_reg.stan |

-Two-parameter logistic | 2pl_latent_reg.stan |
+| Two-parameter logistic | 2pl_latent_reg.stan |

-Generalized partial credit | gpcm_latent_reg.stan |
+| Generalized partial credit | gpcm_latent_reg.stan |

-Generalized rating Scale | grsm_latent_reg.stan |
+| Generalized rating Scale | grsm_latent_reg.stan |

 Three simplified models are also available: rasch_simple.stan, pcm_simple.stan, rsm_simple.stan.
 These are (respectively) the Rasch, partial credit, and rating scale models omitting the latent regression.
 There is no reason to use these instead of the models listed above, given that the above models allow for rather than require the inclusion of covariates for a latent regression.
 Instead, the purpose of the simplified models is to provide a straightforward starting point researchers who wish to craft their own Stan models.

-A stanfit-class
+A stanfit-class object.

-and print.stanfit
+See print_irt_stan and print.stanfit for

-getting tables summarizing parameter posteriors.
+ways of getting tables summarizing parameter posteriors.

-# List the Stan models included in edstan folder <- system.file("extdata", package = "edstan") dir(folder, "\\.stan$") # List the contents of one of the .stan files rasch_file <- system.file("extdata/rasch_latent_reg.stan", package = "edstan") cat(readLines(rasch_file), sep = "\n") ## Not run: # Fit the Rasch and 2PL models on wide-form data with a latent regression spelling_list <- irt_data(response_matrix = spelling[, 2:5], covariates = spelling[, "male", drop = FALSE], formula = ~ 1 + male) rasch_fit <- irt_stan(spelling_list, iter = 300, chains = 4) print_irt_stan(rasch_fit, spelling_list) twopl_fit <- irt_stan(spelling_list, model = "2pl_latent_reg.stan", iter = 300, chains = 4) print_irt_stan(twopl_fit, spelling_list) # Fit the rating scale and partial credit models without a latent regression agg_list_1 <- irt_data(y = aggression$poly, ii = labelled_integer(aggression$description), jj = aggression$person) fit_rsm <- irt_stan(agg_list_1, model = "rsm_latent_reg.stan", iter = 300, chains = 4) print_irt_stan(fit_rsm, agg_list_1) fit_pcm <- irt_stan(agg_list_1, model = "pcm_latent_reg.stan", iter = 300, chains = 4) print_irt_stan(fit_pcm, agg_list_1) # Fit the generalized rating scale and partial credit models including # a latent regression agg_list_2 <- irt_data(y = aggression$poly, ii = labelled_integer(aggression$description), jj = aggression$person, covariates = aggression[, c("male", "anger")], formula = ~ 1 + male*anger) fit_grsm <- irt_stan(agg_list_2, model = "grsm_latent_reg.stan", iter = 300, chains = 4) print_irt_stan(fit_grsm, agg_list_2) fit_gpcm <- irt_stan(agg_list_2, model = "gpcm_latent_reg.stan", iter = 300, chains = 4) print_irt_stan(fit_grsm, agg_list_2) ## End(Not run)
+## Not run: # Fit the Rasch and 2PL models on wide-form data with a latent regression spelling_list <- irt_data(response_matrix = spelling[, 2:5], covariates = spelling[, "male", drop = FALSE], formula = ~ rescale_binary(male)) rasch_fit <- irt_stan(spelling_list, iter = 2000, chains = 4) print_irt_stan(rasch_fit, spelling_list) twopl_fit <- irt_stan(spelling_list, model = "2pl_latent_reg.stan", iter = 2000, chains = 4) print_irt_stan(twopl_fit, spelling_list) # Fit the rating scale and partial credit models without a latent regression agg_list_1 <- irt_data(y = aggression$poly, ii = aggression$description, jj = aggression$person) fit_rsm <- irt_stan(agg_list_1, model = "rsm_latent_reg.stan", iter = 2000, chains = 4) print_irt_stan(fit_rsm, agg_list_1) fit_pcm <- irt_stan(agg_list_1, model = "pcm_latent_reg.stan", iter = 2000, chains = 4) print_irt_stan(fit_pcm, agg_list_1) # Fit the generalized rating scale and partial credit models including # a latent regression agg_list_2 <- irt_data(y = aggression$poly, ii = aggression$description, jj = aggression$person, covariates = aggression[, c("male", "anger")], formula = ~ rescale_binary(male)*rescale_continuous(anger)) fit_grsm <- irt_stan(agg_list_2, model = "grsm_latent_reg.stan", iter = 2000, chains = 4) print_irt_stan(fit_grsm, agg_list_2) fit_gpcm <- irt_stan(agg_list_2, model = "gpcm_latent_reg.stan", iter = 2000, chains = 4) print_irt_stan(fit_grsm, agg_list_2) ## End(Not run)## Not run: # Fit the Rasch and 2PL models on wide-form data with a latent regression spelling_list <- irt_data(response_matrix = spelling[, 2:5], covariates = spelling[, "male", drop = FALSE], formula = ~ rescale_binary(male)) rasch_fit <- irt_stan(spelling_list, iter = 2000, chains = 4) print_irt_stan(rasch_fit, spelling_list) twopl_fit <- irt_stan(spelling_list, model = "2pl_latent_reg.stan", iter = 2000, chains = 4) print_irt_stan(twopl_fit, spelling_list) # Fit the rating scale and partial credit models without a latent regression agg_list_1 <- irt_data(y = aggression$poly, ii = aggression$description, jj = aggression$person) fit_rsm <- irt_stan(agg_list_1, model = "rsm_latent_reg.stan", iter = 2000, chains = 4) print_irt_stan(fit_rsm, agg_list_1) fit_pcm <- irt_stan(agg_list_1, model = "pcm_latent_reg.stan", iter = 2000, chains = 4) print_irt_stan(fit_pcm, agg_list_1) # Fit the generalized rating scale and partial credit models including # a latent regression agg_list_2 <- irt_data(y = aggression$poly, ii = aggression$description, jj = aggression$person, covariates = aggression[, c("male", "anger")], formula = ~ rescale_binary(male)*rescale_continuous(anger)) fit_grsm <- irt_stan(agg_list_2, model = "grsm_latent_reg.stan", iter = 2000, chains = 4) print_irt_stan(fit_grsm, agg_list_2) fit_gpcm <- irt_stan(agg_list_2, model = "gpcm_latent_reg.stan", iter = 2000, chains = 4) print_irt_stan(fit_grsm, agg_list_2) ## End(Not run)

-labelled_integer(x = vector())
+labelled_integer(x = vector())labelled_integer(x = vector())

 x |